The use of digital evidence to combat police misconduct and mass violence

-Alex Wang is Professor of Law at UCLA School of Law, and a leading expert on environmental law and the law and politics of China.
+Alex Wang is Professor of Law at UCLA School of Law, and a leading expert on environmental governance and the law and politics of China.
 His research focuses on the social effects of law, and the interaction of law and institutions in China and the United States.
 His previous research has examined, among other things, the institutional design of environmental law and policy, environmental bureaucracy, public interest litigation, information disclosure, and environmental courts.
 His work has addressed air pollution, climate change, and other environmental issues.